SeldonIO/alibi/doc/source/overview/high_level.md

 close members of the target class.
 Now the definition of interpretability has been extended even further to include the requirement that the counterfactual be believably a member of the target class and not just in the data distribution.

-With hyperparmaters $c$ and $\beta$, the loss is now given by:
+With hyperparameters $c$ and $\beta$, the loss is now given by:

+$$
-$$L(X'|X)= cL_{pred} + \beta L_{1} + L_{2} + L_{AE} + L_{proto}$$
+L(X'|X)= c(f_{t}(X') - p_{t})^2 + \beta L_{1}(X', X) + L_{2}(X', X)^2 + \gamma L_{2} (X', AE(X'))^2 +
+L_{2}(X', X_{proto})
+$$

 __TODO:__
 - Picture example of results.

-It's clear that this method produces much more interpretable results.
+This method produces much more interpretable results.
 As well as this, because the proto term pushes the solution towards the target class we can actually remove the prediction loss term and still obtain a viable counter factual.
 This doesn't make much difference if we can compute the gradients directly from the model but if not, and we are using numerical gradients then the $L_{pred}$ term is a significant bottleneck owing to repeated calls on the model to approximate the gradients.
 Thus, this method also applies to blackbox models with a significant performance gain on the previous approaches mentioned.

+**Pros**
+- Much more interpretable instances that the CEM method
+- Blackbox version of the method doesn't require computing the numerical gradients which is expensive
+- Applies to more data-types

+**Cons**
+- Requires access to the dataset to train the auto encoder or k-d tree
+- Requires setup and configuration in choosing $\gamma$, $\beta$ and $c$

-**Counterfactuals with Reinforcement Learning:**
+#### Counterfactuals with Reinforcement Learning

 This black box method splits from the approach taken by the above three significantly.
 Instead of minimizing a loss at explain time it trains a new model when fitting the explainer called an actor that takes instances and produces counterfactuals.
 It does this using reinforcement learning.
-In RL an actor model takes some state as input and generates actions, in our case the actor takes an instance with a specific classification and produces an action in the form of a counter factual.
-Outcomes of actions are assigned reward dependent on some reward function that's designed to encourage specific behaviours of the actor.
+In RL an actor model takes some state as input and generates actions, in our case the actor takes an instance with a specific classification and produces an action in the form of a counter factual that the model predicts as the classification given.
+Outcomes of actions are assigned reward dependent on a reward function that's designed to encourage specific behaviours of the actor.
 In our case we reward counterfactuals that are firstly classified as the correct target class, secondly are close to the data distribution as modelled by an auto-encoder, and thirdly are sparse perturbations of the original instance.
 The reinforcement training step pushes the actor to take high reward actions instead of low reward actions.
 This method is black box as we compute the reward obtained by an actor by sampling an action by directly predicting the loss.
 Because of this we only require the derivative with respect to the actor and not the predictor itself.

 As well as this CFRL actors are trained to ensure that certain constraints can be taken into account when generating counterfactuals.
 This is highly desirable as a use case for counterfactuals is suggesting small changes to an